otris/vscode-janus-debug/README.md

 JSDebuggerPort 8089
 ```

-Then restart your server process and make sure that your firewall rules ans security policies allow access to port 8089.
+Then restart your server process and make sure that your firewall rules and security groups allow access to TCP port 8089.

 ## Known Issues